strimertul/stulbe/README.md

 Back-end portion of strimertul for features that require one:

 - Streamer "is live" checks

-Planned modules include:

-- Webhook subscription for alerts
+- Webhook subscription for alerts (WIP!)
-- Loyalty tracking, APIs for redeems etc
+- User-facing loyalty points info (redeem APIs not available yet sorry!)

 Platform support is limited to Twitch only for the time being (sorry!)